Jagan-18/Docker_End-To_End_Notes/Docker_Interview_Questions.md

 - They help **reduce the attack surface**, improve security, and minimize image size.

 ---

-Your answer is mostly on point, but it could use a little more clarity and additional context.
-Here's a refined version of your answer, with minor corrections and improvements:

----

 # 14. Can you pls explain Realtime challenges  with docker ?

 1. **Single Point of Failure (Docker Daemon)**